EgemenErin/HospitalManagementApp/README.md

 # Hospital Management System

-This project is a Python implementation of a Hospital Management System, inspired by the provided C# code.
+This project is a Python implementation of a Hospital Management System.
 The system includes functionality to manage hospital employees and ensure data integrity by checking for unique usernames and validating input data.

 ## Project Structure